sap-tutorials/Tutorials/tutorials/abap-dev-adt-use-cds-view/abap-dev-adt-use-cds-view.md

 ---
-title: Use a CDS View in IDA
+title: Display a CDS view using ALV with IDA
-description: Use a CDS view in Integrated Data Access (IDA)
+description: Display a CDS view in the SAP List Viewer with Integrated Data Access (IDA)
 primary_tag: topic>abap-development
 tags: [  tutorial>beginner, topic>abap-development ]
 ---